cruzbit/cruzbit/README.md

 4. Install the [client](https://github.com/cruzbit/cruzbit/tree/master/client)
 5. Run the client using the public key from step 4. as the `-pubkey` argument.

+Like bitcoin, any blocks you mine will need to have an additional 100 blocks mined on top of them prior to the new cruzbits being applied to your balance.
+This is to mititage a potentially poor user experience in the case of honest blockchain reorganizations.

-Instead of mining with a single public key, you can also use the wallet to generate many keys and dump the public keys to a text file which the client will accept as a `-keyfile` argument.
+Also note, instead of mining with a single public key, you can also use the wallet to generate many keys and dump the public keys to a text file which the client will accept as a `-keyfile` argument.
 The wallet commands to do this are `genkeys` and `dumpkeys`.

 ## Not interested in mining but want to play with cruzbit?